 Any error in the translation filed can be corrected at any time during proceedings before the EPO, i.e. during pre-grant proceedings and also during opposition proceedings, bringing the translation into conformity with the application as filed in the original language (e.g. with the originally filed Japanese-language PCT application).
+This applies similarly to translations filed for Euro-PCT applications upon entry into the European phase (see E-IX, 2.1.2).
 However, correction of the translation during opposition proceedings will not be allowed if it contravenes Art.
 123(3), i.e. if it implies an amendment of the claims which extends the protection conferred.

 Unless evidence is provided to the contrary, the EPO will assume, for the purposes of determining whether the subject-matter of the European patent application or European patent extends beyond the content of the application as filed (Art.
 123(2)), that the translation filed under Art.
 14(2) or Rule 40(3) is in conformity with the original text of the application (e.g. in Japanese).
 The text of the application as filed however remains the basis for determining the allowability of amendments under Art.
 123(2) or the content of the disclosure for the purposes of Art.
 54(3) (see G‑IV, 5.1).